k-christensen/MeToo_in_STEM/README.md

     - **Note**: client_id, client_secret, and user_agent are required to run this script as this interacts with the reddit API

 - `open_corpus_folder.py`: script to convert txt files into a list of lists, also formats the text into a more readable format

+* NLP analysis conducted in this project utilizes Stanford coreNLP software *

 ______________________________